ibm-cloud-docs/Cloudant/api/document.md

 If you fail to provide the most recent `_rev` when you attempt to update an existing document, {{site.data.keyword.cloudant_short_notm}} responds with a [409 error](/docs/services/Cloudant?topic=cloudant-http#http-status-codes).
 This error prevents you overwriting data that were changed by other processes.
 If the write [quorum](#quorum-writing-and-reading-data) cannot be met, a [`202` response](/docs/services/Cloudant?topic=cloudant-http#http-status-codes) is returned.
 {: note}

 Any document update can lead to a conflict, especially when you replicate updated documents.
-More information about avoiding and resolving conflicts is in the [Document Versioning and MVCC guide](/docs/services/Cloudant?topic=cloudant-document-versioning-and-mvcc#document-versioning-and-mvcc).
+For more information about avoiding and resolving conflicts, see the [Document versioning and MVCC guide](/docs/services/Cloudant?topic=cloudant-document-versioning-and-mvcc#document-versioning-and-mvcc).
 {: note}

 _Example of using HTTP to update a document:_